isomerpages/moe-chijkc/_learning/Full Subject Based Banding.md

 ---
 ## Full Subject-Based Banding

-CHIJ Katong Convent is one of 30+ secondary schools which will implement Full Subject-Based Banding (Full SBB) from 2023.
+CHIJ Katong Convent is one of 30+ secondary schools which has implemented Full Subject-Based Banding (Full SBB) from 2023.

 #### Purpose of Full SBB